seoulcoin/bitcoinj4seoulcoin/README.md

 ### Welcome to bitcoinj

+This is seoulcoin library forked from bitcoinj v0.13.1. many configurations were changed for seoulcoin features. and more will  be changed for additional requirements.

 The bitcoinj library is a Java implementation of the Bitcoin protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of Bitcoin Core.
 It comes with full documentation and some example apps showing how to use it.

 ### Technologies